Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE SUPERIORITY OF THE NEW COVENANT OVER THE MOSAIC COVENANT

-▣ "in the truth; Your word is truth" Truth refers to Jesus' message about God (cf. John 8:31-32).
-Jesus is called both the message (Logos, cf. John 1:1,14) and truth (cf. John 14:6) of God.
+▣ "in the truth; Your word is truth" Truth refers to Jesus' message about the Father (cf. John 8:31-32).
+Jesus is called both the message (Logos, cf. John 1:1,14) and the truth (cf. John 14:6) of God.
 The Spirit is often referred to as the Spirit of Truth (cf. John 14:17; 15:26; 16:13; see SPECIAL TOPIC: JESUS AND THE SPIRIT).
-Notice that believers are also sanctified

 It is possible that "Your word is truth" may be an allusion or quote from the LXX of Ps.
-119:142, "Thy righteousness is an everlasting righteousness, and they law is truth."
+119:142, "Thy righteousness is an everlasting righteousness, and Your law is truth."
 It is surely possible that Jesus was seen as

-17:18 "As You sent Me into the world" Jesus' life of obedience and service, even to the point of death (2 Cor.
+17:18 "As You sent Me into the world" Jesus' life of obedience and service, even to the point of death (Mark 10:45; 2 Cor.
 5:14-15; Gal.
 2:20; 1 John 3:16), sets the pattern for His followers (cf. John 17:19; Phil.
 2:1-11; 1 John 3:16).
 He will send them into the lost world on mission just as He was sent in John 20:21.
 They must engage the world, not cloister from it.

 SPECIAL TOPIC: SEND (Apostellō)

-17:19 "I sanctify Myself" This must refer in this context to Calvary!
-Jesus set Himself to do the Father's will (i.e., Mark 10:45).
+1. Calvary!
+Jesus committed Himself to do the Father's will (i.e., Mark 10:45).

 ▣ "that they themselves also may be sanctified in truth" This is a hina clause (purpose clause) with a PERIPHRASTIC PERFECT PASSIVE PARTICIPLE, which implies that the results have already occurred and continue in force.
 There, however, is an element of contingency based on